GrahamHannington/bigas/README.md

 Example: `50%`

+## Developer notes

+Essentially all Big As does is insert text in an SVG element, and then "shrinkwrap" the `viewBox` attribute of that SVG element to match the bounding box of the text.

+Some tricky parts (for me):

+-   Waiting for a Google font to be "active" before calculating the bounding box.
+I used [Web Font Loader](https://github.com/typekit/webfontloader).
+-   Conditionally synchronously loading the Web Font Loader script.
+The script is loaded only if the user specifies a Google font.

 ## To do

 Perhaps, if I have time:

+-   Allow other built-in fonts.
+Not just either: (a) use the built-in browser "sans-serif" font or (b) load an external Google font.

 -   Convert the JavaScript into a reusable module with functions.
 For example:
     -   Trigger the current default behavior by calling, say: `BigAs.elementByIdFromURLParams('svg')`
     -   Apply formatting to multiple SVG elements: `BigAs.elementsByClassName('bigas')`

+-   Get my head around "full-screen" browser mode in Safari on iOS/iPadOS